LuciaNhuNguyen/Bash-script-DNA-Sequence/Mining-the-data.md

 | column -ts $'\t' > tb.tsv
 ```
 Explanation:
-- `printf '%s\n' Title "${title[@]}")` uses `printf` to print the string "Title" followed by each element of the `$title` array on a new line.
+- `printf '%s\n' Title "${title[@]}")` uses `printf` to print the string `Title` followed by each element of the `$title` array on a new line.
 The `%s` format specifier is used to print each element of the array as a string, and the `\n` character is used to insert a newline after each element.
 The `[@]` notation expands to all elements of the array, and the double quotes `{}` are used to preserve any whitespace or special characters in the array elements.
 - `column -ts $'\t'` takes input text that is already separated into columns by tab characters, and format it into a more readable table format by adjusting the width of each column.
-The output will be displayed in the terminal. **-s** defines the column delimiter for output. **-t** applies for creating a table by determining the number of columns. **$'\t'** tells column to use the tab character as the column separator.
+The output will be displayed in the terminal. `-s` defines the column delimiter for output. `-t` applies for creating a table by determining the number of columns. `$'\t'` tells column to use the tab character as the column separator.

 ## QUESTION 4
 ### Method 1
 #### Creating FASTA (nucleotide) file from gb file.

-Concatenates all files in the current directory with the extension ".gb".
+Concatenates all files in the current directory with the extension `.gb`.
 ```bash
 $ cat *.gb
 ```